-Kat Arksey is a Family Support Practitioner and mama to a bouncy toddler.
+This is a guest post by Kat Arksey.
+Kat is a Family Support Practitioner and mama to a bouncy toddler.
 When she’s not singing nursery rhymes and covered in Weetabix she’s working with families in need to help them make positive changes.
-Kat has a BA in Sociology and a MA in social work and is a qualified social worker.
-Kat’s reading interests are motherhood, feminism and gentle parenting
+She has a BA in Sociology and a MA in social work and is a qualified social worker.
+Kat’s reading interests are motherhood, feminism and gentle parenting.

 They say that it takes a whole village to raise a child.
 If you live in 2017, it takes a couple of Facebook mummy groups.

 I had my first baby in April 2016.
 When I was pregnant I would read parenting forums almost daily to answer each and every question on my mind.
 I wanted to read what other pregnant women had experienced.
 I was fascinated by the changes that were happening to my body and the tiny person I was growing inside it.
 I wanted to talk about it to someone who understood.

 Little did I know that these communities would become part of my life as a mother.
 I have joined a number of Facebook groups for parents, breastfeeding mums and those that give advice on baby-led weaning.
 You name it, there is a group for it.

 I find this shift in how parents, mostly women, gain access to information and advice fascinating.